TitasKu/help/docs/sample-use-case.md

 ![img](image6.png)

-## 4. Workflow: Finally, User reviews the options and place the order
+## 4. Workflow: Finally, the User reviews the options and places the order

 ![img](image1.jpg)

-Once biometrics are implemented, the User can authorize new Sessions with her biometrics and only rely on the PIN as a backup if biometrics are not working.
+Once biometrics are implemented, the User can authorize new Sessions with biometrics and only rely on the PIN as a backup if biometrics are not working.

 **RETENTION & REFERRAL WORKFLOW**

 ## 5. Drive engagement with social actions

-Users that have finished their meal and had a good experience (evidenced by a 5* review in the App) are encouraged to receive a complimentary appetizer on their next visit and encouraged to share their experience with their community.
+After the User finishes the meal and leaves positive feedback (evidenced by a 5* review in the App), the restaurant offers a complimentary appetizer on the next visit.
+It also encourages to share the experience with the community.

 ![img](image5.jpg)